ajaygunalan/ajaygunalan.github.io/_includes/research.md

  5. [BLDC drive with CAN commuinication](../projects/past/bldc.html)

-    A failed attempt to have a custom BLDC driver which resulted in a great learning for me.
+    An attempt to have a custom BLDC driver which resulted in a great learning for me.